Found this parable in various places. Nice story.

 "I sleep late, fish a little, play with my children, and take a siesta with my wife.
 In the evenings, I go into the village to see my friends, have a few drinks, play the guitar, and sing a few songs.
 I have a full life."

-The American interrupted, "I have an and I can help you!
+The American interrupted, "I have an MBA from Harvard and I can help you!
 You should start by fishing longer every day.
 You can then sell the extra fish you catch.
 With the extra revenue, you can buy a bigger boat."

 "And after that?" asked the Mexican.